Back to the top

 • Any violation of Derby rules or regulations shall be subject to disqualification at the discretion of the judges.

-• Persons observing possible rules violations are required to submit a written protest, on a form available from Derby headquarters, to the judges no later than 3:00 p.m.
-Saturday September 10, 2022.
+• Persons observing possible rules violations are required to submit a written statement to the judges no later than 3:00 p.m.
+Saturday September 7, 2024.

 • There shall be no refunds.
 This is an all-weather Derby.
 Participants are expected to use reasonable judgment and common sense with respect to weather and sea conditions.